 This statement constitutes the Company’s 2021 slavery and human trafficking statement which covers the period 1 January 2021 to 31 December 2021 and sets out the steps that we have taken to help ensure that modern slavery is not occurring in our business or in our supply chain.

 We fully support the intent of U.K. Modern Slavery Act 2015 and oppose human trafficking and slavery in all forms.
 We believe in the fundamental respect for human rights of all stakeholders and local communities in which the Company conducts business.
 In addition, in most countries where the company conducts business, there are relevant local laws that overlap with our international human rights requirements, including criminal laws and laws regarding child labour, freedom of association, equality of economic opportunity, accessibility and accommodation, and compensation.
 We work to the highest professional standards to ensure that we comply with all laws and regulations applicable to the Company.
 The Company is committed to improving our practices to combat slavery and human trafficking within our own organisation and within our external supply chain.
 We expect our suppliers to conduct business abiding to all applicable laws, rules and regulations.
-We are also committed to taking appropriate steps to tackle modern slavery (including slavery, servitude, forced or compulsory labour and human trafficking), and monitor our labour force and supply chains to identify and rectify any areas of concern in this regard, which may include terminating business relationships with organizations that knowingly engaged in practices that constitute modern slavery.
+We are also committed to taking appropriate steps to tackle modern slavery (including slavery, servitude, forced or compulsory labour and human trafficking), and monitor our labour force and supply chains to identify and rectify any areas of concern in this regard, which may include terminating business relationships with organisations that knowingly engaged in practices that constitute modern slavery.
 No human rights violations by the Company or any director, officer, employee or person doing business on our behalf will be tolerated.
 All employees have an obligation to conduct business with integrity including respecting human rights.